 - For men with hormone-resistant prostate cancer growth, several options, including investigational treatments, are available through clinical trials.
 Most men treated for hormone-resistant prostate cancer have symptomatic disease.

-Cryo-Ablation is a minimally invasive treatment that involves targeting freezing of cancerous tissue within the prostate.
+Cryo-Ablation, or Cryotherapy, is a minimally invasive treatment that involves targeting freezing of cancerous tissue within the prostate.
 Using needles called cryoprobes, prostate tissues are repeatedly frozen and thawed in order to kill the cancerous tissue.
 Cryo-Ablation can be performed either as a whole-gland or partial-gland procedure.
 Whole gland cryoablation is used when the cancer is evenly distributed and spread across the entire prostate.
 An advanced procedure, called focal cryoablation allows the surgeon to utilize location data from biopsies to guide & target the needles to kill only the specific parts of the prostate that are cancerous.
 This allows the prostate to remain intact while the cancerous sections are destroyed.